QiyangYan/Variable-Friction-Finger-RL/README.md

 * Truncated
 * Start state and goal state generation

-For this section, I will just briefly explain the design of potential-based reward function.
+For this section, I will just briefly explain the design of the **potential-based reward function**.
 The returned reward is the negative summation of the radial difference between:
   * The desired radius (`r_left_goal` for the left finger and `r_right_goal` for the right finger) from a contact point on the object to the center of the corresponding finger motor.
   * The actual achieved radius (`r_left` for the left and `r_right` for the right).